rediff.com

 Preparing for the GRE is much like kickstarting my cantankerous old motorbike.
 It's an onerous task and usually involves calling the watchman to push it a good length before I can coax it to life.
 But once it starts, it purrs.
 Almost!

-• Got tips to crack the GRE?
-P G Wodehouse.
+It would also help if you enjoy reading books.
+Personally, I would recommend the works of P G Wodehouse.
 With his penchant for grandiloquence, reading his work is likely to expose you to a lot of words -- the kind you are unlikely to encounter outside the confines of the testing centre.
 Besides, they are a great read!

 But then, this is entirely my opinion, and not to be taken at face value.